maxxk/programming-languages/presentations/08-Denotational-semantics-example.md

 maxim.krivchikov@gmail.com

-# Some non-trivial parts of programming language semantics
+# Non-trivial parts of programming language semantics
 1. Possible non-termination.
 Some languages allow possibly-infinite loops.
 Languages without non-termination have rather simple semantics.

 **Operational semantics:** sequence of steps form the directed graph (execution trace), non-termination is represented as a loop in graph.